Cattery

-A cattery means any building, collection of buildings or property in which cats are housed, maintained cared for and in some cases bred.
-A cattery can be anything from a state-of-the-art facility with CCTV, televisions and water features to a building attached to a family dwelling, in less reputable establishments they can also be a shed or garage or a collection of free-standing structures made of wood and wire mesh, with some form of roofing, often corrugated iron, similar to an aviary.
+A cattery is any building, collection of buildings or property in which cats are housed, maintained, cared for, and bred.
+A cattery can be anything from a simple building associated with a residence to a state-of-the-art facility with CCTV, televisions, and water features.
+There are two general types of catteries: cat boarding and cat breeding.

-Boarding Cattery
+Boarding catteries

-This is a place where cats are housed temporarily for a fee.
+A boarding cattery or cat boarding is a place where cats are housed temporarily for a fee.
 Although many people worry about the stress placed on the animal by being put in an unfamiliar environment, most boarding catteries work to reduce stress.
 Boarding catteries typically have familiar objects, cat trees, climbing frames, scratching posts, and places for the cats to sleep during the day, and blankets and toys from home, are also permitted at many catteries.
 Some catteries offer onsite grooming and nail trimming.

-Communal Cattery
+Communal catteries

-This is often just a room or series of rooms where the cats all mingle together, they are fed together and sleep in whatever space they can find.
-These catteries have the highest number of fights and illness spreads easily if unchecked, and can be overcrowded, especially at peak times.
-There is no way to check if the cats are eating correctly, or to monitor toileting and eating and drinking together can lead to outbreaks of illness, which can be hard to contain.
-Communal catteries do benefit from the fact that the animals have a much wider area to roam and play.
+This is often just a room or series of rooms where the cats all mingle together, are fed together and sleep in whatever space they can find.
+These catteries have the highest number of fights, and can be overcrowded, especially at peak times.
+Carers cannot monitor cats' eating, and communal toileting, eating and drinking can lead to outbreaks of illness if unchecked, which can be hard to contain.
+Cats in communal catteries benefit from the much greater space available for roaming and playing.
 These are usually the cheapest form of boarding cattery.

-Semi-Communal Cattery
+Semi-communal catteries

 With individual cages and large play areas, semi-communal catteries are the middle ground between communal and celled catteries.
-In responsible semi-communal catteries, the cats are fed in cage, the cats are separated at night from non-family members, and there is the monitoring of toileting.
-Specific diets can be catered for, and medications can be given.
-The play areas of semi-communal catteries can have meshed open-air areas which along with separate animal feeding helps to greatly reduce the transmission of illness.
-Although some are just large internal rooms with little ventilation which can negate some of the benefits.
+In responsibly managed semi-communal catteries, the cats are fed in cages and separated at night from non-family members.
+Specific diets can be catered for, medications can be given, and the cats' toileting can be monitored.
+The play areas of semi-communal catteries can have meshed open-air areas which along with separate animal feeding helps to greatly reduce the transmission of illness, although some are just large internal rooms with little ventilation which can negate some of the benefits.

-Celled Cattery
+Celled catteries

-Often purpose-built, as the name suggests these are individual cells for cats.
+The often purpose-built celled catteries house cats in individual cells.
 Similar to an aviary, they are meshed rooms within a much large facility, usually with one face open to the air.
-They have great ventilation, and the transmission of illness is the least of all the boarding catteries.
-As with the semi-communal cattery, celled catteries can feed specialised diets and monitor toileting, and medicate where required.
-There is no chance of the non-familial cats intermingling and the chance of overcrowding is greatly reduced too.
-The catteries charge a premium and are at the highest end of the pricing spectrum.
+Ventilation is ample, and the transmission of illness is greatly reduced.
+As with the semi-communal cattery, celled catteries can monitor toileting, feed specialized diets and provide medication when required.
+There is no chance of cats not familiar with each other intermingling, and the chance of overcrowding is greatly reduced too.
+These catteries are at the high end of the pricing spectrum.